Quazi Sazzad Ali Zahir: Career

+1971 Liberation War of Bangladesh

 Zahir joined the Bangladesh Liberation war in September 1971.
 He organized the 2nd Artillery Force under Sector 4 in the Sylhet region.
 At that time the Indian government gave six 105 mm artillery to the Mukti Bahini and with that a field artillery battery was formed for the Mukti Bahini.
 It is named Raushan Ara Battery.
 He was the co-captain of this group.
 Since October, the battery had assisted the Mukti Bahini Z Force in the greater Sylhet region with artillery fire support in various battles.

-After the liberation war, he has been at the vanguard of educating the next generation about all that happened during those turbulent years, during which millions of Bangladeshi patriots were tortured and sacrificed their lives for the sake of freedom.
-Among his other accomplishments, he pioneered the concept of producing graphic novels for children, focusing on the Mukti Joddhas' martyrdom and the Indian Army's role in the liberation of Bangladesh.
+He participated in the battles of Borolekha, Shamshernagar, Monglabazar, Juri, Kulaura, Fenchuganj, Sylhet town, etc. and took part in a number of operations along with the Indian battalions during the war.
+He raised 2 Field Battery, Artillery and operated as Forward Observer in the battle field.

+Military career

+For his valour in the battles, he was awarded the ‘Bir Protik’ gallantry award.
+He was awarded Chief of Army Staff commendation two times for his excellent performance in Training courses in India, UK and USA.
+He was the Chief Instructor of the Corps of Artillery and a Staff Officer in the Army Headquarter.

 In 2013, Zahir was awarded the Bangladesh Independence Award, the highest civilian award, for his contribution to the liberation war.

 Zahir approached Prime Minister Sheikh Hasina to provide award and recognition to Indian soldiers killed in the Bangladesh Liberation war.
 He is co-coordinating the project with the Government of Bangladesh to provide crests to Indian soldiers killed in the war.
 He founded Shuddhoi Muktijoddho to provide recognition to Tribal veterans of Bangladesh Liberation war.

 He has been awarded Padma Shri for his contribution in the field of Public Affairs on 2021 by the president of India Shri Ramnath Kovind.

+Academic career

+After the liberation war, he has been at the vanguard of educating the next generation about all that happened during those turbulent years, during which millions of Bangladeshi patriots were tortured and sacrificed their lives for the sake of freedom.
+Among his other accomplishments, he pioneered the concept of producing graphic novels for children, focusing on the Mukti Joddhas' martyrdom and the Indian Army's role in the liberation of Bangladesh.
+He delivers lectures in universities and institutes abroad like CLAWS, India Foundation, Vivekananda Foundation, Jawaharlal Nehru University, Vidysagar University, Burdwan University, American University (Washington DC), Maryland University (Maryland), etc. He is a Faculty Member in the Department of Sociology of East West University where he is teaching the subject ‘Emergence of Bangladesh’.